If, Bwana

-If, Bwana is the pseudonym of noise music artist Alan M. Margolis.
+Alan M. Margolis, known professionally as If, Bwana, is a noise music artist.

 History

-Al Margolis has been working under the musical pseudonym If, Bwana since New Year's Day 1984.
-The moniker is an acronym for "It's Funny, But We Are Not Amused."
+Margolis has been working under the musical pseudonym "If, Bwana" since New Year's Day, 1984.
+The moniker is an acronym for "It's Funny, But We Are Not Amused".
 He has since earned an international reputation for his experimental noise music.

 Recording history

-If, Bwana music is a fusion of ambient, industrial, and musique concrète sounds, often featuring strange soundscapes that are both balmy and unnerving at the same time.
+Margolis's style is a fusion of ambient, industrial, and musique concrète, often featuring strange soundscapes that are described as both balmy and unnerving at the same time.

-Margolis has also been very active as the owner of two prolific labels, the cassette label Sound of Pig and, since the 1990s, Pogus Productions, a CD label with a focus on experimental contemporary classical music.
+Margolis has also been very active as the owner of two labels: the cassette label Sound of Pig and, since the 1990s, Pogus Productions, a CD label with a focus on experimental contemporary classical music.